NexusGPU/tensor-fusion-site/docs/en/guide/getting-started/deployment-vm.md

 ### Linux
 Use LD_LIBRARY_PATH or LD_PRELOAD to inject the shared libraries (libcuda.so, libnvidia-ml.so, libteleport.so) into your application process.

-> [!TIP]
-> OS environments vary.
+> [!TIP]TIPS: OS environments vary.
 Please ensure the client libraries are actually loaded by your application.

 > [!NOTE] Environment variables
 > - TF_ENABLE_LOG: Enable logging (default: off)